Mauricio Dubon Player Props: Astros vs. Rangers

-Mauricio Dubon -- with an on-base percentage of .222 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on July 1 at 4:05 PM ET.
+Mauricio Dubon -- .216 average over his past 10 games -- will be in action for the Houston Astros versus the Texas Rangers, with Andrew Heaney on the mound, on July 2 at 2:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rangers.
+In his most recent game he had a hitless performance (0-for-2) against the Rangers.

 Mauricio Dubon Game Info & Props vs. the Rangers